jbillmann/GarageServer.IO/README.md

 ```js
 options.onInterpolation(callback(previousState, targetState, amount) : newState)
 ```
-If using interpolation, this callback should return the new state, based on the previous state, target state, and percent between.
 **_Returns:_ object literal**

+If using interpolation, this callback should return the new state, based on the previous state, target state, and percent between frames.

 `callback` **function**
 Function to be invoked upon event firing.

 `previousState` **object literal**
-Object containing all of the properties pertaining to a player for your game - x, y, z, time, etc., whatever you want to add to it.
+Object containing all of the properties specific to a player for your game - x, y, z, time, etc., whatever you want to add to it.

 `targetState` **object literal**
-Object containing all of the properties pertaining to a player for your game - x, y, z, time, etc., whatever you want to add to it.
+Object containing all of the properties specific to a player for your game - x, y, z, time, etc., whatever you want to add to it.

 `amount` **number**
-The "rough" percentage between frames to be used in conjuction with interpolation - client side smoothing is considered during the calculation of this number.
+The "rough" percentage between frames to be used in conjuction with interpolation - the server `options.smoothing` is considered during the calculation of this number.

 ---
 ```js
 options.onReady(callback)
 ```
-Event fired once client has succesfully connected to the server and received the world state.
+Invoked once a client has succesfully connected to the server and received the world state.
 `callback` **function**
 Function to be invoked upon event firing.